tejanarra/Task-Manager/Backend/README.md

 CLOUDINARY_API_KEY=your_cloudinary_api_key
 CLOUDINARY_API_SECRET=your_cloudinary_api_secret

-	Warning: Never commit your .env to a public repository.
+	Note: Never commit .env to public repos.

 Database Setup
-	1. Create a PostgreSQL database named whatever is in DB_NAME.
-For example:
+	1. Create a PostgreSQL database:

 createdb your_database_name

-	2. Update your .env with the correct database credentials.
+	2. Ensure your .env points to the correct database credentials.
-	3. The application uses Sequelize to automatically create or synchronize tables on server startup.
-If needed, you can use migrations separately or rely on sequelize.sync().
+	3. The app uses Sequelize to auto-sync the models.
+On server start, tables will be created if they don’t exist.

 Running the Application
 	1. Start the server: